Pwako11/Project-1/Notes.md

 8. program.

 A command line interface for top startup companies that are also currently hiring.

-user types in top startups.
+The CLI starts with a scrape of top 50 startups.
+User is able to review list of startups and select a specific startup to get more information on company user can then enters "match" from menu to find out is starts have listed job postings from indeed.com

-Gathers a list of top Software as a Solution (SaaS) startups.
+Gathers a list of top 50 startups from.

 1. Counterflow ...
 (Industry=> SaaS, Funding =>,  Investors => )
 2. Carflow ...(Industry=> SaaS, Funding =>,  Investors => )
 3. Tallyfy...
 (Industry=> SaaS, Funding =>,  Investors => )

 the program will then search a second site of current startups hiring and look for a match in company name and present that to the user.